Feature · real estate financial dashboard

 Questions answered

-It should include revenue, expenses, NOI, net income, cash position, alerts, property performance, and source-traceable reporting.
+It should include revenue, expenses, NOI, cash flow, property performance, alerts, and traceable reports.

 Yes.
-Lodge Ledger is built for Airbnb and short-term rental hosts, while still supporting broader rental property financial workflows.
+Lodge Ledger is built for Airbnb and short-term rental hosts while supporting broader rental property financial workflows.